Cold-pressed and Virgin Oils

-Desired secondary ingredients such as vitamins, unsaturated fats are rarely more prevalent in refined cooking oils.
+However, desirable secondary plant substances such as vitamins, unsaturated fatty acids, etc. are hardly contained in refined cooking oils.

-All organic oils are required to be refined using the physical refining method.
+All organic oils must be processed according to the physical refining system.

 Most cooking oils - except for rapeseed oil, for example - also contain waxes.
 If these oils are stored cold, wax crystals form and the oil becomes cloudy.
 At room temperature, the waxes liquefy again and the oil becomes clear again.
-This natural process can be counteracted with winterization, which entails cooling the oil for several hours to allow the waxes to crystallize.
-The cold, cloudy oil is then filtered, the solid waxes remain in the filter and the oil will now be clear even at low temperatures.
+This natural process can be switched off by winterizing the oil.
+Therefore, the oil is cooled for a few hours so that the waxes crystallize out.
+The cold, cloudy oil is filtered, the solid waxes remain in the filter and the oil remains clear even at low storage temperatures.

 Extraction of Oils (Exclusively for Conventional Products)

 In this method, the oil contained in seeds and fruit is displaced through the use of a chemical solvent (usually hexane).
 The hexane-oil-mixture is heated to a minimum of 140 degrees, which causes the hexane to evaporate and the plant oil to remain.
 In place of hexane, the use of crystallized carbon dioxide (CO2) is common as well and more environmentally friendly than hexane extraction.
 In comparison to press cakes, the by-product – extraction meal – still contains 2% rest fat rendering a higher oil yield.

 More than 90% of plant oils worldwide are produced through extraction.
 However, all of these oils require to be refined or cleaned further before use.